-About Costa Rican arroz con pollo
+About Costa Rican Arroz con Pollo

-Ok so for you non-Spanish speakers out there arroz con pollo is Spanish for chicken with rice.
+Ok so for you non-Spanish speakers out there, arroz con pollo is Spanish for “chicken with rice.”
 You might be picturing some white rice with chicken pieces next to it- and that is definitely not what chicken and rice is in Latin America.

-Then, we flavor everything with spices- salt and pepper (black pepper), garlic cloves (or garlic powder), onion, cilantro, red or green bell pepper.
+Then, we flavor everything with spices- salt and pepper (black pepper), garlic cloves (or garlic powder), onion, cilantro, and red or green bell pepper.
 Finally, we add mixed vegetables for a fun pop of color.

 I love to make sure my chicken is cooked in homemade chicken broth (with my secret ingredient) and cook my rice in it.
 And of course in Costa Rica, we use Salsa Lizano as the main flavoring ingredient in our chicken and rice.